SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Data Mining - II/dm_2_ex_5.md

 Ques: How long are they kept in memory? indefinately? or until they have no more weightage on the decision boundary?

+3. **Exceeding-margin technique**: We already have an SVM at time t, we encounter new data points.
+These new data points are loaded into memory
+Then we check if this new data point is closer to the already established decision boundary, on the wrong side of the pre-established decision boundary or it is as far away as the established margin.
+If any of these conditions are fullfilled, we keep the point otherwise discard it.
+This is done until we reach a set number of points, at which time the SVM is updated using the initial Support vectors and the newly collected points.

+Ques: How do we decide what $n_e$ to use?
 ---

 [^2]: via [wikipedia](https://en.wikipedia.org/wiki/Hoeffding's_inequality), it basically says that there's an upper limit to how much